Explore the Legends of Alaska's History at the Prince William Sound Museum

 Meet the Man Behind the Museum

 Ted Spencer joined the Whittier Museum Association in 2003.
-His role to obtain the original funding for the new museum and his design of the exhibit program led him to complete the task of building the museum's program.
-He is considered to be the foremost expert in Alaskan Aviation History, including both military and bush pilot heritage.
-Tales of courage and adventure, expedition and extreme danger, men and women who braved brutal weather and the unforgiving wilds of Alaska - Ted has fought for years to bring the stories of our long forgotten hero's to the general public's purview.
-From early explorations using sailing ships and steamers, military campaigns in the Aleutians during World War II, the history of the Cold War to the adventures of early Arctic exploration of uncharted lands aboard primitive aircraft, ships and afoot - Ted Spencer can tell it like no other.
+His role was to obtain the original funding for the new museum.
+His design of the exhibit program led him to complete the task of building the museum's exhibit presentation.
+He is considered to be the foremost expert in Alaskan Aviation History, including both military and pioneer pilot heritage.
+Tales of courage and adventure, expeditions of extreme danger, the men and women who braved brutal weather and the unforgiving wilds of Alaska - Ted has worked for years to bring the stories of our long forgotten hero's to the general public's purview.
+From the adventures of pioneering expeditions to the Arctic and the uncharted lands of the Alaskan Interior, to military campaigns in the Aleutians during World War II and the history of the Cold War in Alaska; Ted Spencer has spent more than 40 years exploring and presenting this exciting history to visitors from around the world.

 If you have any questions regarding upcoming exhibits, or would like to donate or volunteer time or financing to our cause, free free to contact Ted Spencer directly via the link below.
 Be sure to check back frequently as new content is being delivered regularly.